Commutifi/coding-challenge-frontend/README.md

 # Weather Forecast Application

-## Find the current weather and 2 days forecast of your current location or any city on Earth with this simple web app.
+## Find the current weather and 2 days forecast of your current location or any city on Earth with this simple microsite.

 Demo can be found <a href="https://demo-weather-application.netlify.app/">here</a>